-7.2.3 Clock Overview
+8.2.3 Clock Overview

-There is an internal PLL .
+There is an internal PLL in this chip.
 PLL input clock is an external input clock EXCLK.
 Theoretically, EXCLK can be 2MHz ~ 27MHz.

 CCLK is CPU clock.
 It is usually the fastest clock in the chip.
 This clock represents the chip speed.